geshan/geshan.github.com/posts/2021-04-01-sofware-deployment-tools.md

 Bear in mind, adding containers to your workflow does add more layers and complications in the CI/CD process.
 There will be a need to have a container registry like DockerHub, AWS ECR, or Google Container Registry.
 A builder will be needed to build images before they can be deployed and run.
 And after sometime when the number of running containers grow you will need a container orchestrator like Kubernetes.

-In terms of advancing deployment triggers, we had a chatbot on Hipchat/Slack written with Hubot that cloud run `cap deploy` or `kubectl apply` or `helm install` on an AWS VM for us.
+In terms of advancing deployment triggers, we had a chatbot on Hipchat/Slack written with Hubot that can run `cap deploy` or `kubectl apply` or `helm install` on an AWS VM for us.
 This made deployment a much easier task.

 <img class="center" loading="lazy" src="/images/software-deployment-tools/08chatops.jpg" title="Chatops is a great way to democratize software deployment process" alt="Chatops is a great way to democratize software deployment process">